shawn-y-sun/Project_LEGO/README.md

 # Project LEGO

-**Project LEGO** is a modular Python package for building, evaluating, and reporting on linear regression (OLS) models within a standardized pipeline.
-It streamlines data loading, feature transformation, model fitting, performance measurement, diagnostic testing, and report generation.
+**Project LEGO** is a modular Python package for building, evaluating, reporting, and exporting OLS-based candidate models via a standardized pipeline.

 ---